 Palm Beach (public)

-Palm Beach is at the tip of the headland (the Pointe Croisette) so it isn’t on La Croisette.
-It’s a quiet beach and a good option for kids.
-It’s also great to watch the kite surfers a little further out to sea or the boats coming and going into harbour.
-It looks out onto the Island of Sainte Marguerite.
-This beach is a very natural, pretty spot to take a picnic and go low-key.
+Palm Beach is at the tip of the headland in Cannes (the Pointe Croisette).
+It’s a quiet beach and a good option for kids; families can observe the kite surfers performing tricks a little further out to sea and the boats coming into the harbour.
+The beach looks out onto the Island of Sainte Marguerite and is a beautiful spot to set up for the day with a picnic.